Enable/Disable User must Change password at next logon Flag using Powershell

 .\EnableChangePassword.ps1

-1. Please ensure the cloudinfra101 user account exists on your system, as this script will not create a local user account.
+1. Please ensure the cloudinfra101 user account already exists on your system, as this script will not create a local user account.

 Conclusion